Skip to content

 Doron Yoga

 The Doron Yoga & Zen Center features a vast array of yoga options including a style developed by Doron himself, plus ashtanga, vinyasa, yin, and pranayama.
-While they have allowed drop-ins in the past (and may again in the future), presently they are focusing on retreats and yoga teacher trainings (RYS-200 or RYS-500).
+Sometimes they allow drop-ins, while other times they focus on retreats and yoga teacher trainings so be sure to check in for the latest.

 Tzununa yoga studio